-3 Ideas
+3 IDEAS

-We here propose a large set of ideas that could be used, independently or in concert, to improve different aspects of mail-in voting.
-Not all ideas here need to be used together, but we choose to present multiple options as they could lead to improvements in paper ballots and serve further developments.
+We here propose a large set of solutions that could be used, to improve different aspects of mail-in voting.
+We choose to present multiple options as they could lead to improvements in paper ballots and serve further developments.